 Update on Cycle Superhighway 1

 In 2015 Transport for London (TfL) and Hackney Council announced improvements to CS1 in Hackney.
-Following further consultations, additional improvements around De Beauvoir Road and Wordsworth Road were installed to make them more pleasant places to live, walk and cycle by reducing rat-running traffic.
+Following further consultations, additional improvements around De Beauvoir Road and Wordsworth Road were installed to reduce rat-running traffic.

 Following a review of these schemes, and taking into account feedback from residents, a number of actions are being planned to reduce traffic and improve the CS1 route in Hackney.

 The route has been divided into five sections, with the main actions listed below.
 All proposals will be subject to relevant consultation and approval processes.